One thing that makes me so partial to English majolica is the silly foodie-ness of it all.

 Minton catered to Victorian taste for oysters with plates like these (from 1973) which include seaweed and shell decorations.
 Seafood and shell motifs were very popular.

-Covered game pie containers with birds and rabbits (like this is a George Jones “Full Nest” dish) seem so Downton Abbey now that pâtés rarely grace dinner tables.
+Covered game pie containers with birds and rabbits, like this George Jones “Full Nest” dish, seem so Downton Abbey now.
+Pâtés rarely grace dinner tables, let alone baked in such elaborate dishware.
+It’s strictly for display.

 There’s a soft spot in my heart for all the funny-looking humans, animals and mythological figures and historical theme pieces, especially when they are made into teapots.
-The phrase “all the tea in China” comes to mind with this one — revival styles during the late 19th century were commonly inspired by Asia.
+The phrase “all the tea in China” comes to mind with this Minton teapot in the form of a Chinese actor wearing a turquoise floral robe holding a Noh mask.
+His head is the lid (again) and the handle is formed by his braided pigtail.
+Revival styles during the late 19th century were commonly inspired by Asia and political correctness had not yet been imagined.

 And because most majolica is well beyond my budget and bargains are flukes, I always stop to see it at shows, where this rare jardinière (flower pot) with Egyptian motifs was snapped for my virtual majolica collection.
+How fabulous it would look on my antique table surrounded by my blue and white-painted Swedish chairs with sphinx motifs on the backs.

 Funny!
 I just did a post on majolica today.
 I have quite a bit of it maybe 30 pieces.
 I haven’t had it out lately…because it seems out of style but I recently got it out and used it on my fireplace.